luckyfengyong/vagrant-mesos/README.md

 spark-submit --deploy-mode cluster --master mesos://mesosnode1:7077  --executor-memory 512m --executor-cores 1 --class org.apache.spark.examples.SparkPi $SPARK_HOME/lib/spark-examples-1.4.0-hadoop2.6.0.jar 100
 ```

 By default Spark scheduler works with fine grain mode.
 Within fine grain mode, when Spark driver gets offer from Mesos, it will try to dispatch pending task to the offer.
 Each task consumes cpu of spark.task.cpus.
-If there is no executor in the offer, Spark will ask Mesos to create spark executor first with memory of "max(OVERHEAD_FRACTION * sc.executorMemory, OVERHEAD_MINIMUM) + sc.executorMemory" (By default, it will be 512m + 384m) and cpu of spark.mesos.mesosExecutor.cores.
+If there is no executor in the offer, Spark will ask Mesos to create spark executor first with memory of "max(OVERHEAD_FRACTION * sc.executorMemory, OVERHEAD_MINIMUM) + sc.executorMemory" (By default, it will be 384m + 512m) and cpu of spark.mesos.mesosExecutor.cores.

 To configure coarse mode, configure "spark.mesos.coarse true" in spark-defaults.conf.
-Within coarse mode, when Spark driver gets offers from Mesos, it will try to start executor with memory of "max(OVERHEAD_FRACTION * sc.executorMemory, OVERHEAD_MINIMUM) + sc.executorMemory" (By default, it will be 512m + 384m) and cpu of all the allocated cpu.
+Within coarse mode, when Spark driver gets offers from Mesos, it will try to start executor with memory of "max(OVERHEAD_FRACTION * sc.executorMemory, OVERHEAD_MINIMUM) + sc.executorMemory" (By default, it will be 384m + 512m) and cpu of all the allocated cpu.

+sc.executorMemory could be configured by spark.executor.memory or environment of SPARK_EXECUTOR_MEMORY/SPARK_MEM.

 Mesos executor will try to find spark binaries by $SPARK_HOME or user could define spark.mesos.executor.home as "/usr/local/spark" in /usr/local/spark/conf/spark-defaults.conf.
 Please refer to https://spark.apache.org/docs/latest/running-on-mesos.html for more configuration parameters.